Juozaitiene/Large-scale-relational-state-processes/README.md

 ## Data

-`friendship_inputs.RData` contains the input objects required for the empirical application:
+`Glasgow-friendship-data.RData` contains the input objects required for the empirical application:
 - three friendship-network matrices;
 - sex and age variables;